ethhub-io/ethhub/docs/using-ethereum/transactions.md

 ### Summary

-As described on the [Gas page](gas.md), the Ethereum gas block limit means that there is a limit to how many computations can occur per block.
+The Ethereum gas block limit means that there is a limit to how many computations can occur per block.
 This creates a fee market for gas where miners will accept higher paying transactions first.
 Users that want their transactions to be included first can pay a higher gas price than those who aren't in a rush.
 Key concepts to understand about the fee market are:

 | Term | Description |
 | :--- | :--- |